KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

       //
       if (objEqual(result.rows[0], req.body.original)) {
         //
-        // Row = original, so now we do the work of the transaction...
+        // Latest row = original, so now we are OK to continue...
         //
         if (resCheckout === undefined) {
           await conn.query("UPDATE reservations" +